 Use of the correct sample weight for NHANES analyses is extremely important and depends on the variables being used.
 A good rule of thumb is to use "the least common denominator" approach.
 With this approach, the analyst checks the variables of interest.
 The variable that was collected on the smallest number of persons is the "least common denominator," and the sample weight that applies to that variable is the appropriate one to use for that particular analysis.
-Please refer to the NHANES Analytic Guidelines and the on-line NHANES Tutorial for further details on the use of sample weights and other analytic issues.
+Please refer to the NHANES Analytic Guidelines and the on-line Continuous NHANES Web Tutorials for further details on the use of sample weights and other analytic issues.
 Both of these are available on the NHANES website.

 Getting Started with NHANES 2009-2010 Data Analysis

 The National Health and Nutrition Examination Survey, 2009-2010 (NHANES 2009-2010) contains data for 10,537 individuals of all ages.
 Data were collected between January 2009 and December 2010.
 The data and corresponding documentation for the survey interview and examination components are found in several files.